Description of project:

 • Design and initiate action plans for local stewardship

 • Identify and support strengthening and climate proofing of target blue-green MSMEs: The first batch of local blue-green enterprises (LGEs) have been selected and a group of small business experts have been trained to serve as effective mentors.
 Click here to meet our mentors.
-Mentors were introduced to CANARI’s Local Green-Blue Enterprise Radar, Climate Proofing Enterprises and Value Chain Analysis tools and will work with their assigned SMEs over the next few months to apply these tools and to assist them in developing microgrant proposals for implementing specific LGE strengthening actions.
+Mentors were introduced to CANARI’s Local Green-Blue Enterprise Radar, Climate Proofing Enterprises and Value Chain Analysis tools.
 See the report of the training workshop for small business mentors here.
+The mentors have been working with their assigned SMEs since May 2023 to apply these tools.
+The first cohort of mentees is currently developing microgrant proposals for implementing specific LGE strengthening actions.
+A call for a second cohort has been launched.

 Component 3 – Strengthening capacity, partnerships and investments